n8n-io/n8n-docs/docs/doc2/onboarding.md

 ## **Understanding Document Review**

-After the initial setup is complete, most of your time in DOC² will be spent reviewing for example invoices.
+After the initial setup is complete, most of your time in DOC² will be spent reviewing example invoices.

 **Sending Document to DOC²**